biancaguzenski/learning-path/README.md

-# This repo is a diary/to do list of my learning path.
+## This repo is a diary/to do list of my learning path.

-As i decided to learn by myself (although you are never by yourself, you need help from several talented minds that cross your path), i've choosen to follow curricular standards of a degree program in computer science and mix with things i would like to learn.
-In this [link](https://github.com/ossu/computer-science) you find some resources i used to build this learning path. (other resources: [every programmer should know](https://github.com/mtdvio/every-programmer-should-know),
+As i decided to learn by myself (although you are never by yourself, you need help from several talented minds that cross your path), i've choosen to follow curricular standards of a degree program (UFRGS - Brasil) in computer science and mix with specific topics i would like to learn.
+Feel free to use this content to build your own learning path.
+In this [link](https://github.com/ossu/computer-science) you find some resources i used to build this learning path. (other resources: [every programmer should know](https://github.com/mtdvio/every-programmer-should-know), [teach yourself computer science](https://teachyourselfcs.com/))

 [![Open Source Society University - Computer Science](https://img.shields.io/badge/OSSU-computer--science-blue.svg)](https://github.com/ossu/computer-science)

-### Contents
+### Personal repos

 1. [My projects](https://github.com/biancaguzenski/learning-path/blob/master/projects.md)
 2. [List - Finished courses](https://github.com/biancaguzenski/learning-path/blob/master/courses.md)